awsdocs/amazon-forecast-developer-guide/doc_source/API_CreateDatasetGroup.md

 # CreateDatasetGroup<a name="API_CreateDatasetGroup"></a>

 Creates a dataset group, which holds a collection of related datasets\.
-You can add datasets to the dataset group when you create the dataset group, or later by using the [UpdateDatasetGroup](API_UpdateDatasetGroup.md) operation\.
+You can add datasets to the dataset group when you create the dataset group, or later by using the [UpdateDatasetGroup](https://docs.aws.amazon.com/forecast/latest/dg/API_UpdateDatasetGroup.html) operation\.

 After creating a dataset group and adding datasets, you use the dataset group when you create a predictor\.
-For more information, see [Importing Datasets](howitworks-datasets-groups.md)\.
+For more information, see [Dataset groups](https://docs.aws.amazon.com/forecast/latest/dg/howitworks-datasets-groups.html)\.

-To get a list of all your datasets groups, use the [ListDatasetGroups](API_ListDatasetGroups.md) operation\.
+To get a list of all your datasets groups, use the [ListDatasetGroups](https://docs.aws.amazon.com/forecast/latest/dg/API_ListDatasetGroups.html) operation\.

 **Note**
 The `Status` of a dataset group must be `ACTIVE` before you can use the dataset group to create a predictor\.
-To get the status, use the [DescribeDatasetGroup](API_DescribeDatasetGroup.md) operation\.
+To get the status, use the [DescribeDatasetGroup](https://docs.aws.amazon.com/forecast/latest/dg/API_DescribeDatasetGroup.html) operation\.

 ## Request Syntax<a name="API_CreateDatasetGroup_RequestSyntax"></a>